U.K. Expels 23 Russian Diplomats Over Use Of Military-Grade Nerve Agent

 Russia has denied involvement, with officials saying the country is the victim of "unfounded accusations."

-May said of Russia, "their response has demonstrated complete disdain for the gravity of these events.
+May said Russia's "response has demonstrated complete disdain for the gravity of these events.
 They have provided no credible explanation. ...
 Instead, they have treated the use of a military-grade nerve agent in Europe with sarcasm, contempt and defiance."

-May said the U.K. government is freezing Russian state assets in her country, and canceling plans for high-level bilateral meetings with Russia.
+May said the U.K. government is freezing Russian state assets in her country and canceling plans for high-level bilateral meetings with Russia.
 While acknowledging that a British-Russian relationship is important, she said that in the wake of the attack, "this relationship cannot be the same."

-In addition to those moves, May said at this summer's World Cup that Russia is hosting, there will be no high-level delegation of visitors from Britain, including members of the royal family.
+In addition to those moves, May said that at this summer's World Cup hosted by Russia, there will be no high-level delegation of visitors from Britain, including members of the royal family.

-British officials had given Russia until midnight Tuesday night to respond to its findings that the country was behind the use of the lethal nerve agent on U.K. soil.
+British officials had given Russia until midnight Tuesday to respond to its findings that the country was behind the use of the lethal nerve agent on U.K. soil.
 British Foreign Secretary Boris Johnson promised Britain would take "commensurate but robust" action.

 But on Tuesday, the U.K.'s ambassador to Russia, Laurence Bristow, was summoned to the Russian Foreign Ministry, where the government said it would not respond to the British ultimatum.